 In this case, the aspect of Theophany takes on a more literal sense as, according to three of the four gospels –by Mark, Matthew, and Luke– the divine nature of Jesus was made apparent to everyone present at his baptism: they all describe the Holy Spirit descending upon Jesus “in the form of a dove” immediately after his baptism, while the heavens open and the voice of God Himself is heard from above, declaring Jesus to be “His beloved Son”.
 In this way, the Holy Trinity in its entirety is manifested to humans.

-The location where Jesus is said to have been baptised, on the east bank of the Jordan River: Baptism Site “Bethany Beyond the Jordan” in the country of Jordan (by Producer via Wikimedia Commons)
+The location where Jesus is said to have been baptized, on the east bank of the Jordan River: Baptism Site “Bethany Beyond the Jordan” in the country of Jordan (by Producer via Wikimedia Commons)

 Greek and Eastern Orthodox Traditions